 The key to knowing your style, however, is listening to that little voice in your head once you find it and then only adding new clothes that fit the mold!

 When you finally know your style, people around you know your style too!
 It’s a thing.
 I was recently on a group text with two friends.
 One friend was making us something and asked what color/pattern I’d like.
 Before I saw the text to respond, our third friend said, “black. classic.”

 And she was right.
 I love the look of bright colors and fun patterns, but I usually opt for black (or white or tan) over vibrant hues and a classic look over anything too trendy in all my everyday outfits!

 This is a two part thing.
 First, pay attention to what you like on others (friends, celebrity street style, everything).
 Yes, there will be fun things, but pay attention to repetition.
 What kinds of colors do you like?
 Cuts/silhouettes?
 Brands?

 Second, pay attention to what you wear again and again in your closet.
 I have some gorgeous dresses and beautiful tops.
 You know what I wear?
 Well, you do know what I wear.
 I wear jeans, solid tops, sweaters, and, lately, my Veja sneakers.
+I even wear summer jeans – I’m that in tune with it.
 Mind blowing, right?

 I’ve tried to wear dresses more often and I do a bit, but at the end of the day, this is what I’m comfortable in; this is what makes me feel good and put together!